FAQ

 Q: Do you accept undergraduate summer interns?

 A: We do have paid summer internships available in the lab, through a variety of different programs.
 If you are a Princeton undergraduate student interested in a summer internship, please contact us early (around March at latest) so we can establish whether you will be a good fit for the lab, and apply for different sources of funding for your summer work.
-If you are not a Princeton student and are a member of a group that is underrepresented in academia (broadly defined as pertains to racial minority, socioeconomical status, sexual orientation, or disability status) please apply through the PNI Summer Internship Program.
+If you are not a Princeton student and are a member of a group that is underrepresented in academia please apply through the PNI Summer Internship Program.
 Please feel free to also email me directly with a CV and short description of your research interests, so I can flag you as appropriate for my lab in particular.

-Q: Do you accept foreign undergraduate interns that have their own funding?
+Q: Do you accept foreign undergraduate interns who have their own funding?

 Q: Do you accept high-school students that are looking for a way to experience science hands-on?

-A: Unfortunately, we do not currently have the manpower resources to accept and train high-school students.
+A: Unfortunately, we do not currently have the womanpower resources to accept and train high-school students.
+I am sorry.
+I wish you luck with your research.

 (Some of the above was adopted from Sam Roweis’s FAQ.
 Thank you, Sam.)